 The purpose of the LCS session identity information element is to identify the LCS session transferred in the user plane between the UE and the LMF.
-The LCS session identity value is set to the correlation identifier, the routing identifier, or the deferred routing identifier for Location supplementary services messages and LPP messages.
+The LCS session identity value is set to the correlation identifier, the routing identifier, or the deferred routing identifier for LCS supplementary services messages and LPP messages.